Reopening The Red Doors

 Parents of students in the Oak Room (Nursery)–Grade 12 must screen students for a fever and other COVID-19 symptoms at home using the self-attestation app, provided through Lincoln’s new digital health tool, Magnus.
 Little School families will continue to use Daily Connect.
-These checks will be completed daily in an effort to provide all students, faculty, and staff with a safe and healthy learning environment.
-Training for this tool is forthcoming.
+These are completed daily in an effort to provide all students, faculty, and staff with a safe and healthy learning environment.

 Drop Off and Pick Up

 We have a staff member on duty at all drop-off points to ensure that individuals are wearing face coverings as they exit cars, and maintaining distance as they enter the buildings.